dotnet/docs/docs/standard/base-types/standard-date-and-time-format-strings.md

 ---
 # Standard date and time format strings

-A standard date and time format string uses a single format specifier to define the text representation of a date and time value.
+A standard date and time format string uses a single character as the format specifier to define the text representation of a <xref:System.DateTime> or a <xref:System.DateTimeOffset> value.
 Any date and time format string that contains more than one character, including white space, is interpreted as a [custom date and time format string](custom-date-and-time-format-strings.md).
 A standard or custom format string can be used in two ways:

 - To define the string that results from a formatting operation.